 The giants of the sector are now positioning themselves in the key areas of security in the digital space, foremost among which are the Cloud and digital identity.

 This investment is accompanied by numerous initiatives to overcome the shortage of IT and cybersecurity skills: partnerships with software firms, dedicated training programs, etc.

 Digital transformation, connectivity of objects and associated services, exponential growth of data, and flow and storage management make cybersecurity a major challenge.
 States, companies and organizations, infrastructures (transport, energy, banking, communications…), all are exposed to cyber attacks.

-The size of the civil and military Cybersecurity market has increased from $3.5 billion per year in 2004 to $120 billion in 2017.
-It is growing at an annual rate of 13%, twice as much as the defence equipment budget.
+The size of the civil and military Cybersecurity market has increased from $3.5 billion per year in 2004 to $170 billion in 2023.
+It is expected to grow up to $425 billion in 2030.